Todo App with MariaDB Connector/Python

 $ ./venv/pip3 install python-dotenv flask mariadb

-Once you have the back-end API configured and installed, you can start the service:
+Once you have the back-end application service configured and installed, you can start the service:

 $ python3 api.py

-In the Todo sample application, the client is a React.js application that connects to the back-end API and provides a web interface.
+In the Todo sample application, the client is a React.js application that connects to the back-end application service and provides a web interface.